Double Dawgs: School of Environmental, Civil, Agricultural and Mechanical Engineering

 - Mechanical Engineering BS - MS Engineering with Mechanical Engineering Emphasis

-To be considered for the dual degree pathway the student must submit a College of Engineering Pathway Application (PDF) and meet the following requirements:
+To be considered for the Pathway the student must submit a College of Engineering Pathway Application and meet the following requirements:

-- Have completed all the necessary pre-requisites for their respective undergraduate degree programs required to enroll in Capstone Design I (CVLE4910, ENGR4910, ENVE4910 or MCHE4910) during Fall Semester of their Senior Year.
+- Have completed all pre-requisites for their respective undergraduate degree programs required to enroll in Capstone Design I (CVLE4910, ENGR4910, ENVE4910 or MCHE4910) during Fall Semester of Senior Year.

 - Submit an essay indicating their research interests and career goals within an ECAM degree program.